school-of-data/GIS-curriculum/south-africa/module8/module8.md

 ```

 From these basic statistics, we find out that there are 64473 road segments in the loaded layer, where the shortest has 0.04m and the longest 19690.45m - almost 20 km.
-We find out that the sum of roads in Pampanga is almost 14k km (13927.358 km).
+We find out that the sum of roads in Gauteng is almost 14k km (13927.358 km).
 Given that the mean is greater than the median, it tells us that the 2nd half of the dataset contains longer road segments and that it outweighs the road segments in the 1st half.
 However, the median shows that most road segments have length around 500 m.

 Running the basic statistics on the layer Buildings for the type category, we obtain the followings: